phil-r/want-to-build/README.md

 This are the projects I haven't started working on

-### EZlytics

-Self-hosted analytics with server-side and simle client code and nice admin ui.

- - should allow to track pageviews and custom events (like `ga('send', 'pageview', location.pathname);`)
- - combine events into sessions
- - have a nice viewer for sessions

 ### YZtesting

 Self-hosted AB-testing tool, that cares about your conversion.
 Most of the A/B testing tools(Optimizely, VWO) are really bloated and hard to use.
 But from developers point of view you just need to know a test you're running and what variation to show.
 Also without proper setup they can kill your conversions by leading to a losing variation.